sassoftware/sas-portal-app/README.md

 where you will replace ''this repo directory'' with the directory that you did the git clone to create.
 - **NOTE:** If your stored process server instances are already running, you will need to restart them to pick up the appserver_autoexec_usermods.sas updates.

-- Set up your web server
+### Web Application

 **NOTE:** There is currently an assumption built into the references to SASStoredProcess web application in this application that it can be reached via the same root url (ie. host:port) as this application is deployed to.

-  - Deploy Application
+  #### Deploy Application

 Getting the application on to your web server can be done in multiple ways, depending on your configuration.
+Choose **one** of the following approaches: Copy Files or Symlink.

-    - Copy Files
+##### Copy Files

 This path should be chosen when the git repo directory is on another machine then your web server or your web server has disabled FollowSymLinks.

   - under the htdocs directory of your web server, create a new directory, ex.
 SASPortalApp
   - copy the contents of the web directory of the git repo into this directory
   <pre>cp -r this repo directory/web/* SASPortalApp</pre>
-    - Symlink to git repo web directory
+##### (or) Symlink to git repo web directory

 If you have cloned the repo into a directory accessable to your web server, and it is configured to follow Symlinks, then this option may work for you.
 - cd htdocs
 - ln -s <git repo web directory> SASPortalApp

-  - Verify the path to the Portal application and services
+##### Verify the path to the Portal application and services

-    - If you have chosen to import the package into a different location than the default of /System/Applications/SAS Portal App, then you will need to modify the paths used in index.html to reference the Stored Processes.
+If you have chosen to import the package into a different location than the default of _/System/Applications/SAS Portal App_, then you will need to modify the paths used in index.html to reference the Stored Processes.
   - Modify the sasjs configuration appLoc entry to match where they were installed
   - Modify the /SASStoredProcess references to change the location in the referenced _program parameter

 ## Usage